Publications of James Woodward

 See also "The Meaning of the Imprint."

-Printed for J. Woodward
+Printed for James Woodward

 - Ward, Edward.
 Matrimony unmask'd; or, the comforts and discomforts of marriage display'd.
 By the author of Aminidab; or, the Quaker's vision.
 London: printed by H. Meere, for J. Woodward in Scalding-Alley near Stocks-Market, T. Norris at the Looking-Glass, and A. Bettesworth at the Red Lyon, both on London-Bridge, 1714.
 ESTC No. N10989.
 Grub Street ID 978.